TD142/thomas-daley-capstone-client/README.md

 ## Next Steps

 There is plenty of scope for further progression in this project.
-My journey in to three.js and web audio has only just begain.
+My journey in to Three.js and web audio has only just begun.
 I plan on building more advanced animations and implementing timing / tempo methods for the audio.

 ## Available Scripts